Sheet Pan S’mores for a mass batch and easy way to appease your family with s’mores. They are simple to make a tasty treat for everyone.

-Like the rest of the states, we are experiencing a major heat wave in our area.
-Temperatures are soaring above 100 degrees F and the sweat starts to pour out the minute you step outside.
+Like the rest of the states, we are experiencing a significant heat wave in our area.
+Temperatures are soaring above 100 degrees F, and the sweat starts to pour out the minute you step outside.
 No one has time to sit around a hot, blazing fire these days, so I decided to bring these s’mores indoors to beat this heat.
-Sheet Pan S’mores can be made in less than 30 minutes and are great for a family night or for a party.
+Sheet Pan S’mores can be made in less than 30 minutes and are great for a family night or a party.

-In fact, I made these for the Fourth of July weekend to go alongside the Whipped Cream Berry Bites that I made this past week.
-You can show up to the party with these made ahead of time and guests can eat them warmed up from the stove/oven or straight from the refrigerator.
-My preference to indulge in this dessert is to zap it in the microwave for 10-12 seconds before consuming.
-That will give you the feeling that you just warmed the marshmallow up over the hot fire before sticking it between the graham cracker with oozing chocolate.
+I made these for the Fourth of July weekend to go alongside the Whipped Cream Berry Bites that I made this past week.
+You can show up to the party with these made ahead of time, and guests can eat them warmed up from the stove/oven or straight from the refrigerator.
+My preference to indulge in this dessert is to zap it in the microwave for 10-12 seconds before consuming it.
+That will give you the feeling that you just warmed the marshmallow up over the fire before sticking it between the graham cracker with oozing chocolate.

 Preheat oven to 350 degrees F.

 In a food processor add the graham crackers, sugar, salt, butter, cinnamon and eggs.
 Pulse until graham crackers are fine crumbs and mixture looks grainy.
 Pour into a 9X12 greased baking sheet.
 Using your hands flatten the mixture and make sure it’s in all four corners.
 Pierce with a fork and bake in the oven for 10 minutes.

 Remove and top with the chocolate.
 Once the chocolate starts to melt spread it out with a spatula covering the crust.
 Allow to cool for 30 minutes.